halfwit/searchfs/README.md

 	make sure PLAN9 is set, and that PLAN9/bin is set in your PATH variable.
 	Simply run `mk`, and the program will be available as 0.searchfs
-	TODO: mk install
-	This currently builds, but does not mount properly on FreeBSD.
-This is due to FreeBSD not packaging fusermount along with their fuse implementation.

 plan9: